rutujakanki/WebFest_Quiz_Portal/README.md

 Configuration
 -------------
-Make sure to import database file in your database.
+Make sure to import .sql file in your MySQL database.
 For that, open XAMPP, Click MySQL --> Admin

-Add create Database and name it `webfest`.
+Create Database and name it as `webfest`.

 Import webfest.sql file in that database.